In August 1754, Susannah Johnson gave birth to a daughter in the Vermont wilderness during a forced march by her Indian captors.

 The Indians led her to the door, fainting and trembling, then brought her three naked children to her.
 She realized she herself had no clothes on.
 An Indian gave her a gown.
 She asked for a petticoat, but he refused.

 The Indians took some plunder, bundled it up quickly then ordered them to march.
 Two Indians grabbed her arms and hurried her through thorny thickets.
 She lost a shoe.

 They walked for a little while until they heard alarm guns from the fort.
 That hurried the Indians.
 After walking a mile and a half, Susannah Johnson grew faint and sat down.
 An Indian drew his knife; she thought he meant to kill her, but he just loosened her dress.

-The marching party included 11 Abenaki Indians, who understood little English; James and Susannah Johnson, their son Sylvanus, 6, daughters Susanna, 4 and Polly 2.
-Susannah’s sister Miriam, 14, neighbor Peter Labbaree and Ebenezer Farnsworth, a hired hand.
+The marching party included 11 Abenaki Indians, who understood little English.
+Also included: James and Susannah Johnson, their son Sylvanus, 6, daughters Susanna, 4, and Polly 2, Susannah’s sister Miriam, 14, neighbor Peter Labbaree and Ebenezer Farnsworth, a hired hand.

 Hours after they set out, Indians noticed the blood covering Susannah’s legs and feet, cut badly because she had lost her shoe.
 They gave her moccasins.
 Then they caught a stray horse, threw bags and blankets on top of him and put her on top.

 They walked another eight miles or so before sleeping on the ground.
 On the next day’s march, Susannah Johnson sat on the horse, her husband walking next to her holding her on.

 After about an hour, she went into labor.
 The Indians indicated they must go to a brook.

 She later wrote of her distress.
 She was